Discover all the tax services we offer

 Virtually every US citizen is required to file a Form 1040 tax return every year regardless of where they live.
 Whether you live in Tampa or Tokyo, you still have to report your income to Uncle Sam if it exceeds certain thresholds.

 So what are those thresholds?
 That depends on your age and filing status.
-See the table below for the minimum income to file.
+See the table below for the minimum income to file for 2022.
 (All amounts refer to traditional employment income.)

 If you are married and filing jointly, and one spouse is under 65 while the other is 65 or older, the minimum income to file is $26,450.
 (And no, that $5 for married filing separately isn’t a typo.
 That really is the filing threshold!)

 As mentioned, the table above refers only to traditional employment income.
-If you receive $400 or more in employment income, you are required to file Form 1040 to report it.
-This applies to business owners, freelancers, contractors, and all other forms of self-employment.
+If you receive $400 or more in self-employment income, you must file Form 1040 to report it.
+Self-employment income is income earned as a business owner and includes work done as a freelancer and contractor.

 You may also have to file Form 1040 if you receive other non-traditional types of income, such as:

-In other cases, you may need to file Form 1040 to claim certain tax benefits even if you wouldn’t otherwise be required to file.
+In other cases, you may need to file Form 1040 to claim certain tax benefits, such as a refund, even if you wouldn’t otherwise be required to file.

-For most US citizens, Form 1040 is due on April 15 (April 18 in tax years 2022 and 2023).
+For most US citizens, Form 1040 is due on April 15 (April 18 in 2023).
 However, expats are granted an automatic two-month extension to June 15.
 If necessary, you can also request an additional filing extension to October 17.

 An extension to file Form 1040 is not an extension to pay.
-Regardless of your extension, you will still have to estimate and pay your annual taxes by the original April deadline.
+Regardless of your extension, you will still have to estimate and pay your annual taxes by the original April deadline to avoid potential penalties.

 Failing to file Form 1040 can result in severe penalties.
 These penalties vary depending on a few factors.